smithphil88/football-shirt-quiz/README.md

 ### Font and Colours

 The font chosen is SilkScreen with a back-up font of Sans-Serif in case of a loading error.
-I wanted to font to simulate early computer system fonts, as this era links with the theme of the site.
+I wanted the font to simulate early computer system fonts, as this era links with the theme of the site.
 As mentioned above, the inspiration for the colour scheme was taken from services such as Ceefax and Teletext, therefore a black background was chosen with bright colours used for buttons, borders and titles.

 ### Images

-The images for the quiz were taken from a variety of sporting websites - see credits for more details.
+The images for the quiz were taken from a variety of sporting websites (see Credits for more details).
 All images have been resized before adding to the site to ensure efficient formatting.

 ### Miro

 This website was used in the planning process.
-It was a tool to create a flow for my site to follow.
-Using this board allow me to plan step-by-step, the quiz and the functionality my site needed.
+It was a tool to create flow for my site to follow.
+Using this board allowed me to plan the quiz step-by-step and the functionality my site needed.
 Here is a partial screenshot of my board.

 ![Miro](documentation/miro.png)

 ### Wireframes

 The following wireframes were produced at the start of the design process and have not been altered.
-These designs show the various screens I wanted to include as well as what they are expected to look like on smaller devices such as mobile and tablets.
+These designs show the various screens I wanted to include as well as what they are expected to look like on smaller devices such as mobiles and tablets.

 #### Landing page